CESNET/eduroam-icinga/doc/director_config.md

 ### sync rule for hosts

 Uses import source for hosts.
 Creates hosts with DNS names of RADIUS servers.
+TODO - add info about all custom variables?
+All the tests heavily rely on these variables.
+TODO - add to all sync rules?

 ### sync rule for servicegroups